-Your Credit Health.
-Your first step is to obtain your free credit report and check it for errors.
-You'll need to pay a small fee (less than $10) to see your credit score.
-Your estimated FICO credit score should be least 675, and preferably above 700.
-If you have a lower score, your interest rate may be higher and/or it may be difficult to get an approval.
-If your score is low, we suggest that you work on improving your credit score before shopping around for a mortgage.
-Otherwise, your mortgage payment will likely be significantly higher.
+Your first step is to obtain your free credit report.
+Check it for errors.
+Your estimated FICO credit score should be least 675, or better yet, over 700.
+If you have a lower score, your interest rate may be higher and it may be difficult to get an approval.
+If your score is low, we suggest that you work on improving your credit score before applying for a mortgage.
+Otherwise, your mortgage payment will be much higher.

-Your Monthly Budget.
-The next step is to create a budget to document your monthly income and expenses.
-Before you apply for a mortgage, you'll need to gather pay stubs and up to three years of tax returns.
-Mortgage underwriters will also ask to see your monthly expenses, including your outstanding debts such as credit cards, car payments, and student loans.
-Also, large recurring monthly expenses (like an auto loan) may affect your chances of getting approved for a mortgage.
-Avoid taking on a new loan payment prior to applying for a mortgage.
+The next step is to create a budget of your monthly income and expenses.
+Before you apply for a mortgage, you’ll need to gather pay stubs, bank statements and past years’ tax returns.
+Lenders will also ask to see your monthly expenses.
+This includes your outstanding debts.
+Large recurring monthly expenses (like an auto loan) may affect your chances of getting approved for a mortgage.
+Avoid taking on a new loan prior to applying for a mortgage.

 Selecting a Mortgage Company

-Research rates.
-Start by researching rates online.
-On Bankrate.com, you can find the current average national mortgage rates, along with a list of online lenders to research.
-Also research local banks and credit unions by calling or visiting their websites.
-You may want to ask friends, family or a realtor to recommend a lender.
+Start by looking up rates online.
+On Bankrate.com, you can find the current average national mortgage rates.
+It also gives you online lenders to research.
+Research local banks and credit unions by calling or visiting their websites.
+You may want to ask friends, family or a real estate agent to recommend a lender.

-Meet with the lender.
-After you identify a preferred lender that offers competitive rates, meet with the lender to get a feel for the person you'll be working with.
-Your mortgage advisor must be knowledgeable and trustworthy.
-Someone who will guide you toward the right loan, always keeping your budget and best interest in mind.
+After you identify a lender you like, meet with the lender to get a feel for the person you’ll be working with.
+They must be informed and honest.
+This is the person who will guide you toward the right loan.
+They need to keep your budget and best interest in mind.

-There are home loans for every type of borrower, but not every home loan will be right for you.
+Not every home loan will be right for you.
+There are home loans for every type of borrower.
 Interest rates can be fixed or adjust over time.
-Down payment requirements can vary from 0 to 20 percent.
-Some loans only require payment on the interest of the loan.
-Other loans can require a large balloon payment after a specific period of time.
-There are more loan choices than ever, which is why you must be so careful to select a loan that is right for you.
+Down payments can vary from 0 to 20 percent.
+Some loans only need payment on the interest of the loan.
+Other loans can have a large balloon payment after a period of time.
+There are more loan choices than ever, which is why you must be careful to select a loan that works for you.

-Buyer beware.
 Remember the phrase “buyer beware.”
-It's your responsibility to fully understand the loan terms, which can be very complex.
-Do not be afraid to ask questions about items you don’t understand.
-With all the options available, it can be difficult for a first time home buyer to find the right loan.
-Consider talking to a non-profit housing counselor, who can help you to understand your loan options and which may be best for you.
-Your lender has a financial interest in selling you a loan, but a housing counselor is neutral and can give unbiased advice.
+It’s your duty to understand the loan terms.
+They can be very complex.
+Do not be afraid to ask questions about things you don’t understand.
+Consider talking to a non-profit housing counselor.
+They can help you to understand your loan options.
+Your lender has a financial interest in selling you a loan.
+A housing counselor is neutral and can give unbiased advice.

-Watch out for payment increases.
 Avoid a mortgage that may cause problems with your budget in the future.
-For example, let's say you are considering a 3-year adjustable rate mortgage that offers an affordable payment.
-It may be tempting, but you need to consider what your payment will be in three years.
-After 36 months, your interest rate will adjust and your payment could go up 25-30 percent.
+For example, let’s say you are thinking about a 3-year adjustable rate mortgage that offers a cheap payment.
+It may be tempting.
+But you need to consider what your payment will be in three years.
+After 36 months, your rate will adjust and your payment could go up 25-30%.
 Will you be able to afford an increase like that?
-It’s always prudent to consider a 30-year fixed mortgage.
-You are essentially locking in an interest rate for 30 years, which will give you the safety and comfort of a fixed principal and interest payment.
+It’s always wise to consider a 30-year fixed mortgage.
+You are locking in an interest rate for 30 years.
+This gives you the comfort of a fixed principal and interest payment.

-Calculating your monthly payment.
-Understand that your monthly payment will be higher than the cost of your principle and interest payments.
+Understand that your monthly payment will be higher than the cost of your principal and interest payments.
 Additional variables such as property taxes, the cost of home insurance, private mortgage insurance (PMI), and any condo or association fees will increase the amount of your monthly payment.
-Again, a good guideline is that your total housing payment (including taxes and insurance) should be no more than 28 to 35 percent of your gross (pre-tax) income.
+Again, a good guideline is that your total housing payment (including taxes and insurance) should be one third of your income or less.

-Determine the size of your downpayment.
 How much can you afford to put down in a lump sum?
-In today’s market, it is standard for the mortgage lender to require at least a 20 percent down payment for a conventional loan.
+In today’s market, it is standard for the mortgage lender to require at least a 20-percent down payment for a conventional loan.
 VHA loans require a much smaller down payment (generally 3.5%), but the interest rate will likely be higher.